brisbanemakerspace/bms-wiki/tools/electronics/soldering.md

 title: Soldering and Hot Air
 description: Learn about our soldering and hot air stations.
 published: true
-date: 2021-10-31T17:48:25.964Z
+date: 2023-08-22T03:14:24.504Z
 tags:
 editor: markdown
 dateCreated: 2021-09-07T13:27:42.974Z
 ---

 # Introduction
-We have two combined soldering and hot air stations with digital temperature control.
+We have three combined soldering and hot air stations with digital temperature control.

 ![solder_station.png](/electronics/solder_station.png =x300)
 *A picture of one of our combined soldering and hot air stations*